BetterThanTomorrow/calva/docs/site/getting-started.md

+---
+title: Get Started with Calva
+description: How to get started with Calva for Clojure and ClojureScript coding, the Getting Started REPL and more
+---

 # Getting Started

 Depending on wether you want to just start a Clojure REPL or you have a project you want to work with, getting started looks similar but a bit different.
 Regardless, you need to install Calva in VS Code.